pymor/pymor/docs/source/tutorial_optimization.rst

 reducing a FOM for an optimization problem.
 One main result from this was that standard RB methods can help to reduce the computational time.
-Thus, standard RB methods are especially of interest if an optimization problem might need to solved multiple times.
+Thus, standard RB methods are especially of interest if an optimization problem might need to be solved multiple times.

 However, for only a single optimization routine, their expensive offline time might make them unfavorable because they lack overall efficiency.